scaled/scaled/README.md

 - Make the `spam` script executable: `chmod u+x ~/bin/spam`

-Simply download [the `spam` shell script], put it on your shell path and invoke:

 ### Windows

 - Download [scaled-pacman.jar] and put it wherever you put this sort of thing.